kersorianek/mon-portfolio/_posts/2022-10-10-Project-Management-Beginner's Guide.md

 If you're new to project management, the whole process may seem daunting.
 However, learning project management skills can provide numerous benefits, such as improving problem-solving, decision-making, communication, and leadership abilities.
 This post provides an overview of key concepts in project management for beginners, including project management methodologies, the project management process groups, developing a project plan, managing and monitoring a project, and closing a project.

-# I. Key Concepts in Project Management for Beginners
+# Key Concepts in Project Management for Beginners